 ÉJSMS is welcoming a new administrator to the office this year.
-Craig Fullarton is now officially the assistant principal.
-Craig also teaches a Grade Two class on Thursdays and Fridays.
+Erin Kosola has joined the JSM staff as the assistant principal.
 If you need to get ahold of an administrator, please call 403-782-3096, followed by an extension number.
-Tracy Duckett, Principal - extension 4201 Craig Fullarton, Assistant Principal - extension 4998
+Tracy Duckett, Principal - extension 4201 Erin Kosola, Assistant Principal - extension 4285